 Excellent.
 Always the first dishes to be finished off at the party.
 Take copies of the recipe with you.

 The cumin is optional.
-It adds only a little heat but I think makes these wraps something special.
+It adds only a little heat, but I think it makes these wraps something special.
 Cumin is always so good with chicken.

 If using thick bacon, thin out with the back edge of a chef knife.

-Cut the bacon in half, roll around the chicken cubes and secure with a toothpick.
+Cut the bacon in half, roll around the chicken cubes, and secure with a toothpick.
 This is the point to cover and refrigerate for better timing.
+You can keep tightly covered refrigerated for up to a day.

-Prep baking sheet with aluminum foil a rack and spray with PAM.
+Prep baking sheet with aluminum foil and a rack–spray with PAM.

 Roll the pieces in the brown sugar mixture.
 Be sure to pack some in the ends.
 Place on the rack.